entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 ## Step 2: Create a config MFE
 Next, create a new MFE for managing the configuration option.
 These steps are very similar to the [React MFE tutorial](./react.md).

-1. Add a new microfrontend to your bundle project
+1. Add a new microfrontend to your bundle project:
 ``` shell
 ent bundle mfe add simple-mfe-config --type=widget-config
 ```

-2. Generate a new React app
+2. Generate a new React app:
 ``` shell
 npx create-react-app microfrontends/simple-mfe-config --use-npm
 ```

-3. Start the app
+3. Start the app:
 ``` shell
 ent bundle run simple-mfe-config
 ```